 However, these tools are missing one crucial element; face-to-face connection.

-If the pandemic has taught us anything, it’s that there’s nothing quite like the experience of meeting face-to-face, whether that’s to share a meal or discuss an idea.
+If the rise of remote work has taught us anything, it’s that there’s nothing quite like the experience of meeting face-to-face, whether that’s to share a meal or discuss an idea.
 If your team is working remotely, it’s likely you’re feeling the pinch of not being able to pop into the editing suite or conference room to review footage and discuss creative solutions to ever-evolving problems.

 So, is there a way to meet face-to-face with your team and recreate that creative flow state that you find during late-night brainstorms and final review meetings?